Von Alexander Uhlmann

 After 1940

 During World War II many people fled from the surrounding villages into the supposedly safer city which made the already existing housing shortage even worse.
 After the end of the war the biggest part of the infrastructure was destroyed.
 Many people returned to their villages and Saigon’s population decreased but the housing shortage persisted.
 Until 1965 the municipal area was filled up, especially between Saigon and Cholon and the main roads running from east to west; consistently both towns were united in 1956 and henceforth called Saigon-Cholon.
 During that period of US-American control there were no town planning initiatives but the Americans invested in administration, schools and universities, which led to a population increase; until 1967 it rose to 1.75 million.
-One of the few buildings erected in that period is the Reunification Palace (below) that Ho Chi Minh City: Development on Fast-forwardsubstituted the French-built Presidential Palace.
+One of the few buildings erected in that period is the Reunification Palace (below) that substituted the French-built Presidential Palace.
 During the civil war Saigon, again, was a place of refuge for many rural dwellers and grew radial along the arterial roads, mostly to the north for rivers formed natural barriers to the east and south.
 Additionally the city’s centre got even more filled up.
 Due to a lack of housing squatter settlements emerged.
 On April 30th 1975, the day of “the fall” respectively “the liberation” of Saigon the population amounted to 2.5 million.

 1975 – 1986